Sarrus1/sourcepawn-studio/README.md

 - Add _Goto Definition_ for functions and natives.
 - Add auto-formatting.
 - Add dynamic syntax highlighting for imported types.
+- Download sourcemod files automatically.
+- Add syntax highlighting for .cfg files and translations.

 ## Credits
-This is an improved version of [Dreae's](https://github.com/Dreae/sourcepawn-vscode) extension which is not supported anymore.
+ - [Dreae's](https://github.com/Dreae/sourcepawn-vscode) extension which is not supported anymore, and on which this extension is based on.
+ - [Deathreus'](https://github.com/Deathreus/SPLinter) extension which helped me to implement the linting feature.

 ## How to contribute
 Pull requests and suggestions are welcome.